Soca valley should be on your bucket list when in Slovenia

 6. The Drežnica carnival

 Stroll down the village streets and be part of Drežnica carnival village celebration.
 Drežnica is a charming little town close to Kobarid.
 Why is Drežnica carnival so special?
-Let me list some of the reasons: it happens once per year on the Shrove Saturday, only unmarried boys can be part of it, authentic village atmosphere, all day long event, … So, are you coming on the 6th February 2016?
+Let me list some of the reasons: it happens once per year on the Shrove Saturday, only unmarried boys can be part of it, authentic village atmosphere, all day long event, … So, are you coming?

 7. Spring, summer, autumn, winter